LamarqueBastien/XEML-Lab/README.md

  1. Clone from github (you have to be granted access to this git repository): hg clone https://github.com/cbib/XEML-Lab.git

+ 2. Install Qt Library 4.8 or higher coupled qith QtCreator 2.6 or higher.

- 2. Open XemlLab.pro files with QtCreator 2.6 or higher.
+ 3. Open XemlLab.pro files with QtCreator 2.6 or higher.

- 3. Use qmake to build the makefile and then run the application.
+ 4. Use qmake to build the makefile and then run the application.

 ## Licence
 ==========